isomerpages/nlb-biblioasia/index.md

   - infopic:
       title: Which Was Singapore's First Courthouse?
       subtitle: Places and Buildings
-      description: "Singapore’s former Parliament building, known today as The Arts House, was used as a courthouse from 1828 to 1939. "
+      description: Singapore’s former Parliament building, known today as The Arts House, was used as a courthouse from 1828 to 1939.
       button: SINGAPORE’S COURTHOUSES
       url: /vol-19/issue-1/apr-jun-2023/singapore-courthouse-maxwell
       image: /images/Vol 19 Issue 1/Courthouse/Former_courthouse.png